-The SunBox Sunlight Jr is one of the best therapy lamps you can get right now – and its price tag reflects that.
-A smaller, desktop version of the standard SunBox, it's an energy-efficient lamp that uses just 55 watts to operate its full-spectrum 5,000-Kelvin, 10,000-lux bulbs.
+The SunBox Sunlight Jr is a smaller, desktop version of the standard SunBox, and is an energy-efficient lamp that uses just 55 watts to operate its full-spectrum 5,000-Kelvin, 10,000-lux bulbs.
+It's made by one of the best therapy lamps brands, and its price tag reflects that.

 If you're looking for a light therapy lamp with a fancy display and a rake of different settings, then you've come to the wrong place.
 The SunBox Sunlight Jr is about as basic as they come, with the manufacturer seemingly preferring to focus its efforts on the lamp's terrific performance (read more about that below).